Old-fashioned Warmth

 Physical Adaptation

 The human body adapts to cold.
-It just just burn more calories.
+It just just burns more calories.
 This is what mammals are famous for.
-Other animals be like, “Damn!
-Look what dey do!”
+You can be proud of your mammalhood; we kicked dinosaur ass!

 The average caloric intake and the average level of physical activity of a 19th century person were twice our own.
 If a normal amount of calories is 2500 today, the average man back then ate 5000!

-It takes a week to adapt to reduced temperatures.
+It takes a couple weeks to adapt to reduced temperatures.
 For people living in houses unheated in autumn, the change comes on gradually, without much fuss.

 Point Heating